NicoBaier123/Summaize/README.md

 ## Developer set up

-To set up the SummAIze Web Frontend project, follow these steps:
+To set up the SummAIze Web project, follow these steps:

 1. Clone the repository: